RenderKit/ospray/README.md

   Compiler (ISPC)](http://ispc.github.io), version 1.23.0 or later.
   Please obtain a release of ISPC from the [ISPC downloads page](https://ispc.github.io/downloads.html).
-If ISPC is not found by CMake its location can be hinted with the variable `ispcrt_DIR`.
+If ISPC is not found by CMake its location can be hinted with the variable `ISPC_EXECUTABLE`.

 - OSPRay builds on top of the [Intel Rendering Toolkit (Render Kit) common library (rkcommon)](https://www.github.com/ospray/rkcommon).